KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/ws3-html-tags/2sections.md

 </details>
    {% endhint %}

 1. The "Contact" section needs a header and a description, just like the "About" section.
-Use the text "Contact" for the header.
-For the description, use the text
+Let's start with the header.
+Add the header and use the text "Contact".

-   "Stay in contact with us by adding your email address to our mailing list."
+1. Then add a description for the "Contact" section using the text "Stay in contact with us by adding your email address to our mailing list."
    {% hint style="working" %}
 <details>